hades-emu/Hades/README.md

 To run Hades, you need a game ROM and a legitimate GameBoy Advance BIOS or a replacement BIOS.

-Place your BIOS in the same folder than the executable and name it `gba_bios.gba`.
+Place your BIOS in the same folder than the executable and name it `bios.bin`.

 You can then run: